chenasraf/sofmani/README.md

   - **Options**:
     - `opts.source`: The local file, or remote git URL (https or SSH) containing the manifest.
     - `opts.path`: The path to the manifest file within the repository.
-If `opts.source` is a local file, `opts.path` will be append to it.
+If `opts.source` is a local file, `opts.path` will be appended to it.
     - `opts.ref`: The branch, tag, or commit to checkout after cloning if `opts.source` is a git URL.
 For local manifests, this value will be ignored.